-On the merits, I see no basis for a good faith appeal by Plaintiff.
-She failed, despite three opportunities, to file a complaint that properly alleged why and how the Court would have subject matter jurisdiction over her claims.
+Once again, I see no basis for a good faith appeal by Plaintiff.
+She failed, despite three opportunities, to file a complaint that properly alleged the Court's subject matter jurisdiction.
 Subject matter jurisdiction is one of the most basic thresholds of litigating in federal court and courts have an obligation to "to review [on its own motion] whether it has subject matter jurisdiction."
 Fla.
 Wildlife Fed'n., Inc. v.
 S. Fla.
 Water Mgmt.
 Dist., 647 F.3d 1296, 1302 (11th Cir.
 2011).
 If jurisdiction is found to be lacking, the court cannot proceed, and its sole remaining duty is to state that it lacks jurisdiction and dismiss the case.
 Id.
 Thus, Plaintiff's appeal lacks any arguable merit.

-Plaintiff's notice of appeal is also time barred.
+Any appeal by Plaintiff now is also time barred.
 The Court dismissed this case on May 16, 2017 and the Order denying Plaintiff's motion for reconsideration was entered on August 27, 2018.
 Plaintiff filed her notice of appeal on December 12, 2018.
 The law provides: